informagi/REL/README.md

 API_result = requests.post("{}:{}".format(IP_ADDRESS, PORT), json=document).json()
 ```
+At this point in time, our API focuses solely on End-to-End Entity Linking, meaning that the `spans`
+field should always be left empty as is.

 # Setup package
 The following installation, downloads and installation focuses on the local-usage of our package.
 If a user wishes